hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

     - Ideally you have a second OpenStack project where the resources under test are created, tested, cleaned up.
 * Driver VM then also runs telegraf, influxdb, grafana
-    - Log files are stored in filesystem and are optionally pushed to Object Storage
+    - Log files are stored in file-system and are optionally pushed to Object Storage
     - Console output is optimized for readability (unlike log files), attach to it via `tmux attach`
     - Autostart realized via injecting keys into tmux ...
 * Documentation at: <https://docs.scs.community/docs/operating-scs/guides/openstack-health-monitor/Debian12-Install>